Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 In this example we assign a User account a role in Entra ID.

->NOTE: This variable can be used to apply role assignments in the current tenant.
+>NOTE: This variable can only be used to apply role assignments in the current tenant.

 ```hcl
 module "role_assignments" {